mvaldezc/vision_tools/README.md

 The [Open Source Computer Vision Library](https://opencv.org/) is a set of software functions that provide a common infrastructure for computer vision and machine learning applications with over 2500 optimized algorithms.
 These algorithms can be used to detect faces, identify objects, track moving objects, image processing, etc [6].
 OpenCV3 is the default version for ROS Kinetic and it is linked to ROS in such a way that it is already a system dependency [7].
 In order to install this library, check this [repository](https://github.com/aaceves/opencv_tutorial) and [ROS documentation](https://wiki.ros.org/vision_opencv).
 I attached some links if you want to know more about the different [functions](https://docs.opencv.org/2.4/modules/refman.html) available and application [examples and tutorials](https://docs.opencv.org/3.3.1/d9/df8/tutorial_root.html).
 More tutorials (in spanish) can be found [here](http://acodigo.blogspot.com/p/tutorial-opencv.html).

-In order to improve the programs performance, [Open Computer Language (OpenCL)](https://opencv.org/opencl/) acceleration for OpenCV was used, providing some OpenCV algorithms access to the GPU, therefore GPU instead of CPU instructions will be executed automatically if a compatible device is available and makes sense from the performance point of view.
+In order to improve the programs performance, [Open Computer Language (OpenCL)](https://opencv.org/opencl/) acceleration for OpenCV was used, providing some OpenCV algorithms access to the GPU, therefore GPU instead of CPU instructions will be executed automatically if a compatible device is available and makes sense from the performance point of view [11].
 OpenCL is compatible with AMD and Intel GPUs.

 ### Kalman Filter

 <img src="read_img/kf-matlab.png" align="right" width="236" height="134"/>

-In simple terms, the Kalman Filter is an observer that estimates the state of a system in the presence of noisy measurements [1].
+In simple terms, the Kalman Filter is an observer that estimates the state of a system in the presence of noisy measurements [13].
 In more precise terms it is a recursive filter, manifested as a set of mathematical equations that implement a predictor-corrector type estimator that is optimal in the sense that it minimizes the estimated error covariance.
 This algorithm is commonly used for tracking tasks, motion prediction and multi-sensor fusion.
-[2] If you are not acquainted with this filter, you can check this [Matlab video series](https://www.mathworks.com/videos/series/understanding-kalman-filters.html) and read [Welch and Bishop introduction](http://www.cs.unc.edu/~tracker/media/pdf/SIGGRAPH2001_CoursePack_08.pdf#G6.39557.000).
+[14] If you are not acquainted with this filter, you can check this [Matlab video series](https://www.mathworks.com/videos/series/understanding-kalman-filters.html) and read [Welch and Bishop introduction](http://www.cs.unc.edu/~tracker/media/pdf/SIGGRAPH2001_CoursePack_08.pdf#G6.39557.000).
 Also Matlab documentation includes a demonstration of the Kalman Filter for [object tracking with vision](https://www.mathworks.com/help/vision/examples/using-kalman-filter-for-object-tracking.html).

 Because of these properties, the Kalman Filter algorithm was implemented in code in order to track the ball and estimate its position, velocity and acceleration.
 In this package, it was combined with two different detection methods: Color Detector and a Cascade Object Detector.
 The latest version of the program is the detect node (KF with cascade object detector), which implements some corrections on minor bugs and optimizes the code to increase the performance.
-In order to detect and track the soccer ball, a Discrete-Time Linear Gaussian State Space Model of a particle with uniform acceleration was used, since it would detect the change of acceleration due to friction losses and have a better prediction:
+In order to detect and track the soccer ball, a Discrete-Time Linear Gaussian State Space Model of a particle with uniform acceleration was used, since it would detect the change of acceleration due to friction losses and have a better prediction [15]:

 <p align="center">
 <img src="read_img/sys_eq.PNG" width="467" height="422"/>